nantaphop/zazu-docker/readme.md

 ## Zazu Docker
 Run docker command direct from Zazu

+## Suport OS
+Currently Support only MacOS.
+Pull request for support windows and linux are welcome.

 ## Installing

 Add the package to your plugins array in `./zazurc.json`.